Here is some important information to help you make use of these auspicious days by calling in the power of the Goddess

 Goddess Brahmacharini - “The One who Renounces”

 She gives self-control and helps you to keep promises and stay determined.
 She gives the power of success in tapas (self-discipline) and is invoked to ensure perseverance and spiritual growth.

-Like a sadhu (a renunciate) she walks with bare feet, carrying a prayer rosary and a pot of nectar, symbols of devotion, simplicity and self-containment.
+Like a sadhu (renunciate) she walks with bare feet, and carries a prayer rosary, and a pot of nectar -- symbols of devotion, simplicity and self-containment.

 This Goddess is ruled by Mars.

 Goddess Chandraghanta - “The Goddess of the Half-Moon, like a Bell.”

 This fierce goddess destroys your deepest fears and negative self–beliefs.

-She is the destroyer of demons who cause fear, depression, and anxiety.
-She gives courage and clarity, and protects from theft and anything that robs you of your vitality and power.
+She is the destroyer of demons who cause doubt, depression, and anxiety.
+She gives courage, clarity, and protects from theft and anything that robs you of your vitality and power.

 She is sometimes pictured with 10 swords surrounding her and wearing a bell.
 When she is invoked her bell immediately begins to ring, frightening away all negative entities and filling the subtle atmosphere with her protective waves of shakti.